miguelinux314/experiment-notebook/plugins/plugin_FSE/README.txt

 Plugin fse

-The code of the executable is available on https://github.com/Cyan4973/FiniteStateEntropy
+The code of the executable is available at https://github.com/Cyan4973/FiniteStateEntropy

 Its license is the following:
 Copyright (c) 2013, Yann Collet